Morrinsville: Pre-European settlement

-Following European settlement, some early European traders are believed to have traversed this route prior to 1834 when the Rev. J. Morgan travelled up the Piako River to near the future town site and crossed west to Horotiu, near Ngāruawāhia.
-First recorded contact with European settlers occurred around 1850, with John Johnson trading with the Māori from 1852.
+Following the arrival of Europeans, some early European traders are believed to have traversed this route prior to 1834 when the Rev. J. Morgan travelled up the Piako River to near the future town site and crossed west to Horotiu, near Ngāruawāhia.
+First recorded contact with European settlers in the area occurred around 1850, with John Johnson trading with the Māori from 1852.